How to Make Gochugaru

 Serranos and green chiles are great options if you can’t access Cheongyang chili peppers.
 Just be sure whatever chili pepper you use is dried.

-Step-by-Step Instructions
+Step-by-Step Instructions to Make Your Gochugaru

 - Remove stems from dried chilis

-- Strain using a strainer.
+- Strain using a filter.

 - Discard the seeds.